Flyte: Plot

 They make their way to the Marram Marshes where the green rock that Jenna gave Septimus at Aunt Zelda's cottage in the first book turns out to be the egg of a dragon and eventually hatches.
 Septimus absolutely adores the dragon and names him Spit Fyre.
 Later on, the dragon, based on the seeing-is-believing basis, identifies Marcia as his mother after she yells at him on the dragon launch pad.
-Septimus, Jenna, and Nicko take the Dragon-Boat from Aunt Zelda's cottage and fly her to the Castle.
+Septimus, Jenna, and Nicko take the Dragon Boat from Aunt Zelda's cottage and fly her to the Castle.
 However, they are pursued by Simon, who used a Flyte Charm to fly in the sky.
-Simon drops a huge Thunderflash on the Dragon-Boat's wing and it drops over Jannit Marten's Boatyard.
+Simon drops a huge Thunderflash on the Dragon-Boat's wing and it drops over Jannit Maarten's Boatyard.
 Septimus, Jenna, and Aunt Zelda are able to revive her through the Transubstantiation Triple spell.

 Septimus rescues Marcia by identifying the Shadow that has been trailing her.
 He also finds out that the ShadowSafe Marcia is developing contains, unbeknownst to her, the bones of the dead Necromancer, DomDaniel, which, once reassembled, tries to kill Marcia.
 With Septimus's help, Marcia is able to Identify him and he is once again destroyed.

 Septimus is also in search of the long lost Flyte charm.
 He finds the separated charm and unites it along with the small pair-of-wings Flyte charm that Marcia had given him as a token for his apprenticeship.
 Eventually he is able to fly and even warns Simon never to harm Jenna again.